Last Updated: 8/3/2020

 - Any condiments delivered to the table that are not in disposable/single-use will be carefully sanitized and cleaned between customers.

 - Our bar and kitchen are closed off to the public.
+Our servers will cocktail beverages to guests, but guests may not go up and order from the bar themselves.

 - Our amazing kitchen and service staff have recently taken updated, pandemic-related SERVSAFE classes and have spent approximately 30 hours studying food safety and ServSuccess classes!